Kiddo-Kris/TheBlackArmsSDX/README.md

 Discord server is discontinued

+This was done in favor of my new GUILDED.GG Server! https://www.guilded.gg/i/Kk57LVQE

 Its insane to see how far this SDX has gone and I didn't think it would be as popular as it is!

 Be sure to check the following links for important information